Engee documentation

 engee.run(модель); # Выполняем модель и сохраняем данные

-After running the model, close it and proceed to signal analysis.
+After completing the model, we will close it and proceed to signal analysis.

 In [ ]: